christiandionisio/christiandionisio/README.md

 ### <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello, I'm Christian Dionisio!

-I work as a Backend Developer with microservices design patterns (Spring Cloud).
+I work as a Backend Developer with microservices architecture (Spring Cloud).
 I'm based in Lima, Peru.

 I'm also a passionate self-taught full stack web developer and a freelance software engineer.
 I take great care in the experience, architecture, and code quality of the things I build. ✨